 Switch up those Chromecast photos

-You can now use your own photos - or you can choose from Google's selection images - to switch up your Chromecast background.
-In the Google Home app, go to the Devices tab, then select the Chromecast you want to customize, and tap the hamburger menu in the corner.
-From there, select Backdrop Settings.
-You can pick a photo from Google Photos, Facebook albums, or Flickr, or opt to display news, satellite images, etc.
+You can use your own photos - or you can choose from Google's selection images - to switch up your Chromecast background.
+In the Google Home app, select the Chromecast you want to customise, and tap the settings menu in the top right corner.
+From there, select Ambient Mode.
+You can pick albums from Google Photos, Facebook albums, or Flickr.

 You can let guests use Chromecast without giving them access to your Wi-Fi.
 Just turn your Chromecast to Guest Mode in the device settings, and anyone with the Cast-enabled app can cast once the option shows up on their device (if they're within 25 feet of the Chromecast).